School of Business

 Through a Christ-centered management education, Roberts Wesleyan College’s Undergraduate Business department develops servant-leaders with integrity who are equipped to meet the challenges of a constantly changing world.
 Our graduates are committed to excellence and dedicated to adding value to their organizations, communities, and families.

 Holding to the belief that the Christian faith provides a stable perspective that enables each person to cope with a changing world, the Business faculty is committed to assisting each student’s intellectual, social, ethical, spiritual, and professional development.
 The School’s objectives include developing each student’s communication and decision-making skills so that he or she will be prepared to adapt to the business environment of the future.

 The Undergraduate Business department is built around four foundational character themes: Hope & Courage (freshman year), Integrity (sophomore year), Personal Excellence (junior year), and Servant Leadership (senior year).
 Students have opportunities inside the classroom and through hands-on learning outside the classroom (e.g. internships and projects) to build these character traits, enhancing the knowledge and skills developed in the business program.

 Students of the Undergraduate Business Program can earn a Bachelor of Science degree in the following majors:

-Accounting & Information Management Business Administration International Business Management & Social Entrepreneurship Marketing Sports Management & Marketing Health Administration*
+Accounting Business Administration Management & Social Entrepreneurship Marketing Sports Management & Marketing Health Administration*

 Common Professional Core

 In addition to the College's General Education Program requirements and specific courses for each business program major, all Undergraduate Business students take a common core of courses to help ensure graduates leave with a well-rounded business education.
 See the individual major requirements for the list of core courses.
-15 hours from the core count toward the 60-hour liberal arts requirement.
+Fifteen credits from the Common Professional Core count toward the 60 credits of liberal arts requirement.